dcmwijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

 <br><br>

+## Disadvantages
+1. Hardware:

+   <table><tr><td width="810">

+   • Electrical leakage current is caused by the use of non-standard PSUs or the lack of insulators used.

+   • Lack of air circulation in the main box can cause heat.

+   • NO (Normally Open) applied to the relay causes the solenoid valve to become hot, it should apply NC (Normally Close) to the relay so that the electrified device becomes safe.

+   • The lack of electric current causes the LCD to not power on, it is better to replace it with a 3A PSU.

+   • The use of Arduino Uno as a filter or voltage divider is considered inefficient, it is better to replace it with a stepdown, then adjust it according to your needs.

+   • The pH sensor probe has no protection.

+   </td></tr></table><br>

+2. Firmware:

+   <table><tr><td width="810">

+   • The delay time in each method is considered excessive, it should use the ``` millis() ``` function so as not to interfere with other methods.

+   • The use of ``` io-t.net ``` is considered not maximal because it is known that its use is just limited to ``` publish ````.

+   </td></tr></table>

+<br><br>

+## Advantages

+   • The system interface is through a telegram bot, so that giving orders as well as monitoring efforts can be done anytime and anywhere.

+   • With IT2FL, the accuracy of the sensor becomes more accurate.

+   • The system can automatically make its own decisions and can also be manually controlled by the user.

+   • The system has been equipped with a timing feature.

+<br><br>

 ## Appreciation
 If you find this work useful, please support this work as a token of appreciation to the author by clicking the ``` ⭐Star ``` button.